 - Step 5: Peel and shred both the potatoes and cooked eggs into a bowl;

 - Step 6: Chop scallions and add to the bowl.
 Then add asparagus, fried onions, flour, raw egg, and salt & pepper, and mix everything together;

 - Step 7: Form the mixture into little cutlets and set them aside (Tip: wet your hands once in a while to ensure that the cutlets don’t stick to your hands);

 - Step 8: Coat the potato cutlets in Wondra on both sides;

-- Step 9: Heat up frying pan with some cooking oil and then add the cutlets;
+- Step 9: Heat up a frying pan with some cooking oil and then add the cutlets;

 - Step 10: Fry them up, on each side, until golden brown;